onetwotrip/shorewall/README.md

 Notably, any of the values in the `rules` hash can be a block, in which case it is executed with a hash argument containing both the match data, retrieved with the **matched_hosts**  key and all those values you passed via match item options hash.

-Futher more the shorewall cookbook search implementaion was havily reworked and now it provides puggable search capability.
+Futher more the shorewall cookbook search implementaion was heavily reworked and now it provides puggable search capability.
 You can pass a hash configuring user defined search operation.
 For how to achieve this dive into the library code:)

 # Explicit configuration via role/environment attributes